 Nov.
 16 has seen quite a few memorable moments in National Hockey League history, including an “Original 6” franchise taking the ice for the first time.
-This was also a big date for a Hall of Fame goaltender and for defensemen finding the scoresheet.
+This was also a significant date for a Hall of Fame goaltender and for defensemen finding the scoresheet.
 The THW time machine is warmed up and ready to take us back through the decades to relive all the best moments this date has to offer.

 Rangers Win NHL Debut

-This is a very important date in NHL history as one of its iconic franchises took to the ice for the first time.
+This is an important date in NHL history as one of its iconic franchises took to the ice for the first time.
 On Nov.
 16, 1925, the New York Rangers made their debut at Madison Square Garden.
-They are owned by Tex Rickard, who was also the president of Madison Square Garden, where New York’s first NHL team, the Americans, also play.
+They were owned by Tex Rickard, who was also the president of Madison Square Garden, where New York’s first NHL team, the Americans, also play.

-Over 13,000 fans show up for the Rangers’ first game against the defending Stanley Cup champions, the Montreal Maroons.
-Bill Cook scored the first goal in franchise history and that was all goaltender Hal Winkler needed in a 1-0 victory.
+Over 13,000 fans showed up for the Rangers’ first game against the defending Stanley Cup champions, the Montreal Maroons.
+Bill Cook scored the first goal in franchise history, and that was all goaltender Hal Winkler needed in a 1-0 victory.

-The game was historic, not only for being the Blue Shirts’ debut, but it also saw the one and only fight in Frank Boucher’s career.
+The game was historic, not only for being the Blue Shirts’ debut, but it also saw the only fight in Frank Boucher’s career.
 He dropped the gloves with Merlyn Phillips of the Maroons.
-Boucher went on the win the Lady Byng Trophy, for being the most gentlemanly player in the game, seven times during his career.
+Boucher won the Lady Byng Trophy for being the most gentlemanly player in the game seven times during his career.
 In fact, he was actually given the original trophy to keep by Evelyn Byng, who it is named after.

 Hall of Fame Defenders Light it Up

 On Nov.
 16, 1969, Boston Bruins legend Bobby Orr had another huge night.
-He racked up four assists for the first time in his career, in a 7-4 win over the visiting Los Angeles Kings.
-He picked up three assists during the second period and capped off his big night with a fourth helper in the final frame.
+He racked up four assists for the first time in his career in a 7-4 win over the visiting Los Angeles Kings.
+During the second period, he picked up three assists and capped off his big night with a fourth helper in the final frame.
 He finished the 1969-70 season with 87 assists and 120 points.
 He won the first of his two Art Ross Trophies for leading the league in scoring.
 Orr is still the only defenseman to win this award.

 Stevie Y Hits Two Milestones

 The Detroit Red Wings have had quite a few legendary players during their long and storied history.
-Steve Yzerman in near the top of that list and he had two big personal achievements on this date.
+Steve Yzerman is near the top of that list, and he had two big personal achievements on this date.

 On Nov.
 16, 1991, Yzerman scored twice to become the third player in franchise history to score 350 goals with the team.
 He also had an assist in the Red Wings’ 5-3 victory over the Kings.